blockservice/echoin/docs/getting-started.rst

 Initialize
 ``````````

-Let’s initialize a docker image for the Travis build first.
+Let’s initialize a docker image for the Echoin build first.

 .. code:: bash

-  docker run --rm -v ~/volumes/local:/travis cybermiles/travis node init --home /travis
+  docker run --rm -v ~/volumes/local:/echoin blockservice/echoin node init --home /echoin

 The node’s data directory is ``~/volumes/local`` on the local computer.

 Run
 ```

-Now you can start the CyberMiles Travis node in docker.
+Now you can start the CyberMiles Echoin node in docker.

 .. code:: bash

-  docker run --name travis -v ~/volumes/local:/travis -t -p 26657:26657 -p 8545:8545 cybermiles/travis node start --home /travis
+  docker run --name echoin -v ~/volumes/local:/echoin -t -p 26657:26657 -p 8545:8545 blockservice/echoin node start --home /echoin

-At this point, you can Ctrl-C to exit to the terminal and travis will remain running in the background.
+At this point, you can Ctrl-C to exit to the terminal and echoin will remain running in the background.
-You can check the CyberMiles Travis node’s logs at anytime via the following docker command.
+You can check the CyberMiles Echoin node’s logs at anytime via the following docker command.

 .. code:: bash

-  docker logs -f travis
+  docker logs -f echoin

 You should see blocks like the following in the log.